 The Judaizers claimed to be Christian but still thought our holiness was rooted in our ability to keep the mosaic law.
 So Paul called them Ishmael.
 The Galatians came to know Christ by faith, so they were like Isaac who was born because of God’s promise to Abraham.
 Paul also compares the Judaizers to the physical city of Jerusalem and the Galatians to the heavenly one (just like the Hebrews 12:18-24 passage I quoted a couple of days ago).
 Just like Ishmael persecuted Isaac, so the Judaizers were persecuting those who preached the true gospel.

 As a final note, I’d say that we should be very careful about using biblical, historical accounts figuratively.
-Paul was a master of the law and wrote by the power of the Holy Spirit so he was able to make a right comparison.
+Paul was a master of the Law and wrote by the power of the Holy Spirit so he was able to make a right comparison.
 If we do anything like that today, we need to make sure we fully understand the passage in its intended context before trying to make a proper analogy.
 There are pastors today who try and make scripture all about us when there is no call to do so.
-The end result is to lead people astray into believing more highly of ourselves than we ought or to falsely cling to some promise that we think God has made to us when he did not.
+The end result is to lead people astray into believing more highly of ourselves than we ought or to falsely cling to some promise that we think God has made to us when He did not.

-God of all truth, help us to discern Your word in its right context so that we have an accurate picture of who You are and who we are in Christ.
+God of all truth, help us to discern Your word in its right context so that we have an accurate picture of who You are and of who we are in Christ.
 Open our eyes to the truth that our righteousness is not found in our own attempts at keeping Your law but in the righteousness of Christ so that we may love You more deeply.
 Amen.